yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 #### Closed Captioning / SAP Settings button

-This new feature of the OVPSDK is generally dependent on having this information in the HLS stream.
+This new feature of the VVPSDK is generally dependent on having this information in the HLS stream.
 There are ways to filter out what CC languages and SAP audio tracks are available.
 Also, there’s a way to control what the choices are for a given video.
 One reason to control this may be to implement a “sticky” closed captioning setting.
 By default, turning CC on only applies the the current playing video.
 A next or previous video would not have CC on by default.
 If you wanted your app to support a sticky setting for this, you would do it yourself.
 This part of this tutorial will show you how to accomplish this.

 ### _Tutorial Sample:_